 Fully programmable 802.11 MAC/PHY stack for Xilinx FPGAs

-Our 802.11 MAC/PHY stack implements a high-performance, real-time 802.11 MAC and PHY in modern Xilinx programmable devices.
+The Mango Communications 802.11 MAC/PHY stack implements a high-performance, real-time 802.11 MAC and PHY in Xilinx FPGAs.
 The design interoperates with standard Wi-Fi devices.
-The MAC and PHY implementations are ideal starting points for prototyping extensions to the 802.11 standard, researching custom wireless waveforms and evaluating custom MAC protocols in real time.
+Our MAC and PHY implementations are perfect starting points for prototyping extensions to the 802.11 standard, researching custom wireless waveforms, and evaluating custom MAC protocols in real time.

-This video demonstrates our 802.11 MAC/PHY stack running in real-time on the Analog Devices ADRV9361 development platform.
-The node is acting as an AP providing internet connectivity to a Wi-Fi client.
+This video demonstrates our 802.11 MAC/PHY design running in real-time on the Analog Devices ADRV9361 development platform.
+The node is acting as an Access Point (AP) providing internet connectivity to a Wi-Fi client.
 All MAC and PHY processing is running in real time on the Xilinx Zynq device with wireless transmissions and receptions via the ADI AD9361 radio.

-Our design’s extensive control and measurement plane is also demonstrated in this video.
+This video also demonstrates our design’s extensive control and measurement plane.
 A PC is connected to the AP node via Ethernet and is collecting logs of every wireless Tx/Rx event in real time.
 The Rx logs are analyzed on the PC which then plots the frequency-domain channel coefficients for every wireless reception at the AP.
 This measurement and analysis process occurs in parallel with normal MAC/PHY operation.

 MAC Software Source